 Hopefully, you will find solutions to almost all your problems.

-The takeaway: The focused and diffused modes of the brain help us learn anything faster and also avoid unnecessary stress on our brain.
+The takeaway: The focused and diffused modes of the brain help us learn anything faster and avoid unnecessary stress on our brain.

 Lesson #2: Procrastination gives you instant pleasure, but it hurts you in the long term.
 And makes you highly unproductive.